 You can check out the article to see detailed info about them.

-2. Plan Your Day
+2. Plan your day

-Many people are put-off making daily plans as they feel that there is little point – unpredictability is a fact of life, so why bother planning?
+Many people are put off making daily plans as they feel that there is little point – unpredictability is a fact of life, so why bother planning?

 While this is true to a certain extent, plans can help add structure to your workday.
 This structure can – and indeed should – be flexible.
-This means that you can make sure you assign time to get everything done that needs doing, while also allowing for any variables, such as surprise meetings or tasks that take longer than expected.
+This means that you can make sure you assign time to finish everything that needs doing, while also allowing for any variables, such as surprise meetings or tasks that take longer than expected.

-3. Make Use of Effective Scheduling
+3. Make use of effective scheduling

-There are many ways you can manage the time in your day, from taking part in the Japanese technique of Kaizen, to simply keeping a planner or using a planning app to maintain a schedule.
+There are many ways you can manage the time in your day, from taking part in the Japanese technique of Kaizen to simply keeping a planner or using a planning app to maintain a schedule.

-Scheduling feeds into the previous idea of planning your day, but goes into more detail.
+Scheduling feeds into the previous idea of planning your day but goes into more detail.
 While you may not want to schedule your entire day, scheduling individual tasks can make larger tasks easier to manage.
 Break these down into smaller, more manageable jobs and you will find these easier to accomplish.

 It also gives you smaller goals to aim for, and at the same time allows you to feel that all-important sense of achievement more often, keeping you going and motivating you.

-4. Do One Thing at a Time
+4. Do one thing at a time

 Multitasking is often seen as something to aspire towards to maximize productivity.
 However, this is not always true.
 Multitasking when not prepared correctly can lead to increased stress and lower quality work.

-Give yourself time to “warm-up” to a task.
+Give yourself time to “warm up” to a task.
 Break a task into smaller chunks and tackle each one at a time.
 It may feel less time-effective at first, but you may find yourself finishing more work at a higher quality in the long run.

-5. Order Tasks from Most Important to Least
+5. Order tasks from most important to least

 Once you have broken your jobs up into smaller tasks, order them from the most important to the least important.